 The first thing I noticed was that although it’s a royal palace, it has nothing to do with the royal residences I had visited in Europe, where luxury is really the main parameter used to measure their power and influence.

 The Forbidden City, in Chinese Gùgong (故宫), literally “Former Palace”, is China‘s biggest imperial residence.
 Declared World Heritage Site in 1987 and listed by the UNESCO as the largest collection of ancient wooden structures in the world, the City was built between 1406 and 1420 and has hosted the emperors of the Ming and Qing dynasties.
 The complex consists of 980 buildings laid out on a surface of 720,000 square meters.

 This walled city is considered one of the best examples of Chinese traditional architecture, as it faithfully reproduces the mystical concepts of the Feng Shui, Taoism and Confucianism.
-Ancient Chinese culture believed in a strong harmony between men, nature and the universe, and the Forbidden City was built following the descriptions of heavenly palaces in traditional fairy tales, with areas devoted to enjoy natural phenomena, such as listening to the rain or the wind, traits common to many gardens and pavilions throughout China.
+Ancient Chinese culture believed in a strong harmony between men, nature and the universe, and the Forbidden City was built following the descriptions of heavenly palaces in traditional fairy tales, with areas devoted to enjoying natural phenomena, such as listening to the rain or the wind, traits common to many gardens and pavilions throughout China.

 Despite such celestial-like construction, life within its walls has always been shrouded in mystery, especially when it comes to the emperor’s private life, populated by countless concubines, young, beautiful, and well-educated girls coming from all parts of China, whose sole duty was to please the monarch.
 The name of “Forbidden City” derives from the fact that nobody was allowed in or out unless specifically stated by the emperor.